 - It’s the only time of the year I can justify reading scary books.
-This year’s line up includes The Haunting of Hill House by Shirley Jackson, The Turn of the Screw by Henry James, and The Dunwich Horror by H.P.
+This year’s line up includes The Woman in Black by Susan Hill, The Turn of the Screw by Henry James, and The Dunwich Horror by H.P.
 Lovecraft.
 Let’s hope I can make it through them without crying or losing sleep.

-- Cozying up in a comfy chair with a hot chai tea/PSL/apple cider and a book.
+- Cozying up in a comfy chair with a hot drink (I like cider with whiskey) and a book.

 - Wearing a knitted sweater/wrapping yourself up in a knitted blanket while reading.

-- Sitting on a blanket in the park to read, and being surrounded by the beautiful orange, yellow, and red colours.
+- Sitting on a blanket in the park and reading, preferably with friends, and being surrounded by the beautiful orange, yellow, and red colours.
 Damn.

 - Some of my favourite lines of literature are about fall: